robocup-junior/erebus/README.md

 ### Known issues
 - The robot customization wheel rotations are off by 0.5*pi in the y axis compared to the sensor values.
 However, what you see in the 3d output in the webpage is still what Erebus generates.
+- Moving sensor sliders very fast within robot customizer v23 can result in visual bugs where some sensors are not removed correctly.
+This is purely visual, and does not affect the resulting JSON.

 ### Reporting bugs and fixes
 Please report bugs and potential fixes either through: